Booneville High School: Curriculum

 The assumed course of study for students is to complete the Smart Core curriculum developed by the Arkansas Department of Education (ADE), which requires students complete at least 22 units for graduation.
 Course offerings include regular and advanced placement classes and exams with opportunities for college credit via AP exam or via concurrent credit at University of Arkansas Community College at Morrilton and Arkansas Tech University.
 The school is accredited by the ADE.

 Fine arts

 Students may participate in various musical and performing arts including art club, band (e.g., concert band, jazz band), choir, and theater.

 Athletics

 The Booneville High School mascot is the Bearcat with the school colors of purple and old gold.

 For the 2012–14 seasons, the Booneville Bearcats participate in the 4A Region 4 Conference.
-Competition is primarily sanctioned by the Arkansas Activities Association with students competing in American football, volleyball, baseball, basketball (boys and girls), competitive cheer, golf (boys and girls), softball, tennis (boys and girls), track and field (boys and girls).
+Competition is primarily sanctioned by the Arkansas Activities Association with students competing in American football, volleyball, baseball, basketball (boys and girls), competitive cheer, golf (boys and girls), softball, tennis (boys and girls), track and field (boys and girls), cross-country running, and weightlifting.

 Booneville returned to Class 4A for the 2016-18 cycle.

-Controversy

-The school achieved a brief stint of internet fame in February, 2018, after a video of a fight, allegedly involving students from Booneville, went viral on social media.
-It was later revealed that the circumstances behind the video were blown out of proportion by numerous fake news outlets: the two individuals involved were cousins and had later reconciled.
+Since 2018 the Bearcats compete in Class 3A.